jlbradley1844/jlbradley1844.github.io/_posts/2017-05-19-the-real-reason-creeds-and-politics-don't-mix.md

 party?
 Heaven forbid Baha'i adminstrators ever make that sort of mistake.

-As for leaders of creeds who publicly align themselves with political parties: one would expect that the know that
+As for leaders of creeds who publicly align themselves with political parties: one would expect that them to know that
 * political
 parties will go horribly off course on occasion, and
 * when they do, one is loath to disassociated yourself from them due